tengge1/ShadowEditor/README.md

 2. Run `npm install` to install nodejs dependencies.
 3. Run `npm run build` to build the server and web.
 4. Edit `build/config.toml`, and modify the mongodb host and port.
-5. Run `npm run start` to launch the server.
+5. Run `npm start` to launch the server.
 You can now visit: `http://localhost:2020`.
+6. If you enable `https` in the config file.
+Please visit: `https://localhost:2020`.

 **Desktop Version:**